 Mental disorders are a leading cause of disability in the population.
-They comprise conditions such as dementia, depression, substance use and anxiety disorders.
+They comprise conditions such as dementia, depression, substance use, anxiety disorders and many more.
 Mental and behavioural conditions continue to be more common amongst women than men.

 Mental health issues

-20 per cent of Australians will be affected by a mental health issue this year, so staying mentally fit is just as important as being physically fit.
+20 per cent of Australians will be affected by a mental health issue this year, so staying mentally fit is just as important as being fit physically.

 This section gives an introduction to some of the most common mental health issues, and where you can look for more information.

-If you are looking for general information, Mindhealthconnect offers resources for all people and life stages, including youth, seniors, health professionals and those living in remote areas.
+If you are looking for general information, Head to Health offers resources for all people and life stages, including youth, seniors, health professionals and those living in remote areas.
+It also provides information on how to seek support and how to support someone else.

 Mental health reform